The Cat Empire (album): Recording

-Charting and live success
+Chart performance and live success

 The first single from The Cat Empire, "Hello", was released in October 2003, its music video was Channel V's clip of the week ahead of one by Justin Timberlake.
 The single peaked at No. 12 on the New Zealand Singles Chart during January 2004.
 The album was issued on 24 October 2003, which peaked at No. 15 on the ARIA Albums Chart.
 National radio station, Triple J nominated it as their album of the week in November.
 The group appeared on Australian TV shows, Rove (Live) with Rove McManus and The Panel on Network Ten, which helped raise the album's profile.
 It was certified gold in Australia by ARIA by December 2003.

 "Days Like These" was issued as the second single in February 2004, reaching the top 40 of the ARIA Singles Chart.
 Their debut album received platinum accreditation in that year, and was certified 2× platinum in the following year for shipment of 140,000 units.
 Their third single "The Chariot" debuted in the ARIA top 40 in May 2004.

 "Hello" was listed at No. 6 on the Triple J Hottest 100, 2003, one of the biggest music polls in the world, with other singles, "Days Like These" at No. 37 and "The Chariot" at No. 100.

 This album was released with the Copy Control protection system in some regions.
 Its fourth single, "One, Four, Five", appeared late in 2004.
 It was reviewed in March 2012 by The British Medical Journals Ray Moynihan who felt the "little known gem" with its title giving "a simple reference to a common progression of chords, but, more deeply, it's a call to celebrate the power of music" had "lyrical musings seem whimsical, but they resonate through a small though growing evidence base."

 At the ARIA Music Awards of 2004, the band received six nominations for Best Group, Best Breakthrough Artist – Album and Best Urban Release for The Cat Empire; Engineer of the Year for Andy Baldwin's work on the album, Producer of the Year for Baldwin and the group, and Best Breakthrough Artist – Single for "Days Like These" from this album.